p-kozak123/pkd-2007-2025-data-cleaning/README.md

 ## Scope of work

+- Extracted tabular data from a PDF legal document using OCR.
-- Imported raw OCR data into a structured SQL table.
+- Imported OCR-generated Excel data into a structured SQL table.
 - Standardized PKD code formats and activity descriptions.
 - Removed unnecessary spaces and formatting inconsistencies.
 - Identified duplicate records.